LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 	$ logtalk_allure_report -p

-The scripts also supports passing *environment pairs*, which are displayed in the generated Allure reports in the environment pane.
+The script also supports passing *environment pairs*, which are displayed in the generated Allure reports in the environment pane.
 This feature can be used to pass e.g. the backend name and the backend version or git commit hash.
 The option syntax differs, however, between the two scripts.
 For